Loading...

 Mindful Eating

-Eat slowly and chew thoroughly to give your body time to process the food and manage blood sugar levels efficiently.
+Eat slowly and chew thoroughly to enhance digestion and prevent rapid spikes in blood sugar levels.

 healthspan-mbl